Ask a Librarian

 Text a Librarian

 This guide is a starting point for researching Film History at the Dulaney-Browne Library.
 While this site is not intended to be comprehensive, it will help you to understand the various types of resources available in the library.
+Also check out the research guides for Pre-1945 Film and Finding Film Reviews.

 To find journal articles pertaining to your topic, click on the "Search EBSCOhost" link in the gray area above, then enter your search terms.
 By using this search box, you are simultaneously searching over 30 EBSCOhost databases which should result in a plethora of citations and full-text articles.
 Any articles not available electronically or in the library, may be borrowed from another library using Interlibrary Loan.
 If you find the results to be too broad or if you already have a well-defined topic, go to the “Articles” tab to search databases specific to your topic.